-Brief Description What is Required: Clauses References: indicate in the ESAt may be required section if any factors that may require further assessment have been identified, • Clause 115 display in the Current ESAt/JCA Outcomes section information from a Current Assessment which is a Valid ESAt, and ♦ provide ESAt requested actions.
+Brief Description What is Required: display in the Current ESAt/JCA Outcomes section information from a Current Assessment which is a Valid ESAt, and oprovide ESAt requested actions.
 The DES Provider may select: (1) 'Apply/Reapply' (Default option when the Participant has a current ESAt or JCA), or (2) 'Do not assess' (Default option when the JSCI does not identify any factors that may require further assessment), or (3) 'Request New' (Default option when the JSCI identifies any factors that may require further assessment).
 Note the option of 'Request New' should not be selected in the 'JSCI-ESAt/JCA Confirmation' screen for DES Participants.
 Selecting this option changes the JSCI status to 'Pending' and it will only become 'Active' after a new ESAt is submitted.
-If it is determined that an ESAt is required, Referral for an ESAt is made from the 'Referral' screen under Jobseeker/Referral.
-Refer to Referral for Employment Services Assessment Guidelines.
+If it is determined that an ESAt is required, DES providers can request an ESAt appointment by sending an email to Services Australia's FOCUS Response Team, at: FOCUS.RESPONSE.TEAM@servicesaustralia.gov.au.
+Refer to Referral for an Employment Services Assessment Guidelines.
 The 2018 Funding Level Tool will only take into account the latest JSCI information for a Participant when the JSCI status becomes 'Active'.
 Print the JSCI Report from the ESAt From the ESAt Confirmation screen, select Print JSCI.
 Providers must give the printed JSCI Report to the Participant to check that the recorded responses are correct.
 Confirmation screen and obtain Participant confirmation Note that the JSCI Report printed from the ESAt Confirmation screen will disclose the changes made and the specified reason for the change, where applicable.
-This will assist in accurately addressing each change made to the JSCI in the required supporting notes.
-Commuton m) If the Participant has difficulty reading the printed JSCI report, the questions and responses should be read out loud.
+This will assist in accurately addressing each change made to the JSCI in the required supporting notes. m) If the Participant has difficulty reading the printed JSCI report, the questions and responses should be read out loud.
 This should be done in private and interpreter services should be used as appropriate to the Participant's needs. n) If the Participant indicates that any responses are incorrect, return to the JSCI Questions and make the required corrections. o) Once the responses are agreed, the Participant must initial each page of the finalised JSCI report and sign and date the last page, to verify they have read the information or have had the information read to them and agree that the information is correct.
-Once the JSCI report is signed the Provider must: i) provide a copy of the signed JSCI report to the Participant, ii) keep a complete signed printed or scanned copy of the JSCI report on file,iii) retain copies or originals of any documents provided by the Participant that support responses recorded in the JSCI, and
+Once the JSCI report is signed the Provider must: i) provide a copy of the signed JSCI report to the Participant, ii) keep a complete signed printed or scanned copy of the JSCI report on file, iii) retain copies or originals of any documents provided by the Participant that support responses recorded in the JSCI, and iv) select the Job seeker has signed a printout (retain on file) check box on the ESAt confirmation screen.
+If the Participant cannot or refuses to sign the